Docker and Docker Compose¶

 Warning

-The Docker documentation provides various ways to install Docker Compose
+The Docker documentation provides various ways to install Docker Compose for all supported

 operating systems and is quite extensive and straight forward.